escapewindow/nightly-cot-poc/RULES.md

 other checks
 ------------
 * do we care about valid workerId?  schedulerId?  whitelists?
+* repo+revision is on a valid branch and within a certain age
 * the signing task is part of the task-graph?
 * signing task.payload.features.generateCertificate is True?